chasewnelson/SNPGenie/README.md

 * **--ratiomode**: if called, SNPGenie will include *π* values for each codon in the codon_results.txt file(s).
 This is usually inadvisable, as *π* values (especially *π*<sub>S</sub>) are subject to great stochastic error.
 Simply include in the command line to activate.
 Default: not included.
 * **--sitebasedmode**: if called, SNPGenie will include *π* values derived using a site-based (reference codon context only) approach in the codon_results.txt file(s).
 This is usually inadvisable, as *π* values will not reflect the true population of pairwise comparisons.
 Simply include in the command line to activate.
 Default: not included.

-For example, if you wanted to turn on the **sepfiles** option, specify a minimum allele frequency of 1%, and specify all three input files, you could enter the command:
+For example, if you wanted to turn on the **sepfiles** option, specify a minimum allele frequency of 1%, and specify all three input files, you could enter the following:

 	snpgenie.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf